To select an infrastructure-as-a-service environment, you first need to know what IaaS features you want from a public cloud provider.

 Google comes in at about 67% of the best performance of all the cloud service providers (CSPs) tested by Cloud Spectator, while AWS is at 75%.
 Azure is actually very close to the best value.
 When block disk is added to the performance, though, AWS is a poor 15% of Rackspace, the best performer, with Azure and IBM just a little better.
 Google came in at 45% of Rackspace.

 From an IaaS features perspective, AWS is the clear leader with a rich ecosystem.
 Google and Microsoft are making strides to keep up.
-IBM has also built a strong portfolio, but in SaaS services more than basic tools for IaaS to build upon.
+IBM has also built a strong cloud computing portfolio, but in SaaS services more than basic tools for IaaS.
 The Big Three all offer a broad set of instance types and sizes, which they optimize variously for compute-heavy, memory-intensive or IO-driven apps.
 They also provide GPU instances and soon AI and machine learning acceleration with field-programmable gate arrays (FPGAs), matching much of the internal configurations that are used for these workloads.
 This is a key differentiation from smaller or niche-based CSPs, reflecting the fast deployment capabilities of the Big Three.

 The most important takeaway from these numbers is that there is variation in the value of instances.
 The smartest approach is to sandbox your apps to get a personalized performance picture.